-Governors are responsible for ensuring the E-safety protocol is implemented and for reviewing its effectiveness.
-E-safety falls within the remit of the governor responsible for Safeguarding.
-The role of the online safety governor will include:
+Trustees are responsible for ensuring the Online Safety protocol is implemented and for reviewing its effectiveness by reviewing online incidents and monitoring reports.
+Online safety falls within the remit of the Trustee responsible for Safeguarding.
+The role of the online safety trustee will include:

-- ensure that there is an E-safety coordinator who has been trained to a higher level of knowledge which is relevant to the school, up to date and progressive - ensure that procedures for the safe use of ICT and the Internet are in place and adhered to - hold the Principal and staff accountable for online safety.
+- ensure an online safety protocol is in place, reviewed every year and/or in response to an incident and is available to all stakeholders - ensure that there is an Online safety coordinator who has been trained to a higher level of knowledge which is relevant to the school, up to date and progressive - ensure that procedures for the safe use of ICT and the Internet are in place and adhered to - hold the Principal and staff accountable for online safety.